Tonic Structural supports SQL Server versions 2014 and higher.

 If you use common language runtime (CLR) assembly objects, then to allow Structural to work with those objects, you must enable CLR on the destination database server.

 To do this, a user with server-level permission runs the following query.
-Do not use the Tonic user, which should not have these permissions.
+Do not use the Structural user, which should not have these permissions.

 If you use linked servers, and your database does not require access to those linked servers, then to reduce the Structural query workload, you can deny permission to those linked servers.